caballeroac/azure_wrf/README.md

 ```
 screen  # Optional, but is a good practice in case

+# With Slurm
 salloc -N1 # This command will take 8-10 minutes until
 srun hostname
 ssh ip-0A060005   # Replace ip-0A060005 with the output of the srun commnad

+# With PBSPro
+qsub -I -q workq
 ```

 Load spack environment settings: